CHN Logo CHN Banner

 April 4, 2008

 CHN, CHEA, and HSC (the California groups) have agreed to file a joint amicus brief.
 It is our hope that the unified voice of California homeschoolers will be heard by the court.
 Each organization is represented by law firms who are working together on this joint brief.
-CHN is represented by Baker and McKenzie.
+CHN is represented by Baker and McKenzie LLP.

 April 2, 2008